How to remove FlashMall virus from Mac?

 What you need to know about FlashMall

-FlashMall is an adware that is bundled with what look like legitimate applications when you download them to your Mac.
-Often this happens because you use a website with a download manager that wraps the adware with the app you want to download, or because an outdated app, such as MPlayer X is hijacked and used to distribute malware.
-It’s not a virus, because it doesn’t automatically copy itself from computer to computer, but it’s intrusive.
+FlashMall is an adware that is bundled with what looks like legitimate applications when you download them to your Mac.
+Often this happens because you use a website with a download manager that wraps the adware with the app you want to download or because an outdated app, such as MPlayer X, is hijacked and used to distribute malware.
+It’s not a virus because it doesn’t automatically copy itself from computer to computer, but it’s intrusive.

 Once downloaded, it installs a browser extension that then displays adverts for savings and discounts.
 In reality, if you click on a coupon, it downloads more malware, earning revenue for the scammers behind FlashMall.